mdeeds/aether-swarm/tools.md

 tool to send your response.
 Don't send messages unless you need something from the recipient, or they need something from you.
 We don't want an endless cycle of 'okay got it', 'okay thanks.' messages.

+## CEO Tools

+The CEO is the only role that is created automatically.
+The CEO has access to the following tools:

 ### `broadcast`